-- You will be assigned a particular area of the sanctuary.
-Sit only in pews with cushions on them – that is how we’ll mark available and properly spaced seating.
+- To accommodate for social distancing pods have been laid out throughout the lower level of the sanctuary.
+Sit only in pews with cushions on them – that is how we'll mark available and properly spaced seating.
 Please do not move cushions.

 - Ushers will be present to show you where your seats are located.